pytorch/ao/torchao/prototype/autoround/README.md

 ### Detailed Usage

-`Auto-Round` is a [calibration-based quantization algorithm].
+`Auto-Round` is a calibration-based quantization algorithm.
 The flow involves three main steps: 1) insert hooks to the modules you want to quantize, 2) Wrap the calibration data with `MultiTensor` and run the model, 3) Replace the optimized weight with `AffineQuantizedTensor` to select the appropriate low-bit kernel.

 > [!NOTE]
 > To learn more about the flow and `MultiTensor`, please refer to [this example](https://github.com/pytorch/ao/blob/main/tutorials/calibration_flow/gptq_like.py).